 The flow comparison graph shows the computed flow plotted against the observed flow.
 If the computed flow is exactly equal to the observed flow, then the data will plot exactly on a 45-degree line.
 However, in virtually all cases the match is not exact and there will be scatter in the data around the 45-degree line.
 Data points before the time of peak flow are shown with red circles and points after the time of peak flow are shown with blue triangles.
 The amount of scatter helps to indicate the quality of the parameter estimation.
+The flow comparison is ccessed from the Results menu.
+When the Basin Map is open and a trial is selected, choose the Flow Comparison command to view the results.
+A sample flow comparison graph is shown in Figure 238.

-Figure 210.
+Figure 238.
 Flow comparison graph showing the computed flow plotted against the observed flow.
 Different symbols are used for points before and after the observed peak flow.